-In many of the conducted focus groups the dilemma between animal welfare and having to pay higher prices became already clear right at the beginning of the conversations.
-Nevertheless, in all study countries most discussants stated to be willing to pay more for animal welfare poultry meat.
+In many of the conducted focus groups, the dilemma between animal welfare and having to pay higher prices was already evident right at the beginning of the discussions.
+Nevertheless, in all study countries, most discussants indicated that they would be willing to pay more for poultry meat from better animal welfare standards.
 This willingness to pay was often linked to a perceived better quality of the meat.
-Especially among French respondents but also among Danish participants increased willingness to pay was often more pronounced for quality than for animal welfare:
+Especially among French respondents, but also among Danish participants, the increased willingness to pay was often more pronounced for quality than for animal welfare: